 Kittens don't need a great deal.
-Many are delighted to sleep on your bed or couch (if you've decided to allow that) and to play with a simple string.
+Many are delighted to sleep on your bed or couch (if you've decided to allow that) and to play with a simple toy.
 You will, however, want to make a few purchases.

 The Basic Necessities

 At the very least, your kitten will need these basic necessities: food, a place to sleep, a scratching post or pad, and a litter box and litter.
 Of course, you won't be able to pass up a few toys.
 They will make the coming home experience a little easier on your new addition, especially since he'll be isolated from any other cats for the first few days.
 Create a shopping list for everything you'll need.